Energy Transfer LP (ET) vs. Its Peers: A Comparison

 ET) stock’s latest price update

-Energy Transfer LP (NYSE: ET)’s stock price has gone decline by -1.78 in comparison to its previous close of 12.91, however, the company has experienced a 0.48% increase in its stock price over the last five trading days.
+Energy Transfer LP (NYSE: ET)’s stock price has soared by 0.79 in relation to previous closing price of 12.67.
+Nevertheless, the company has seen a loss of -0.55% in its stock price over the last five trading days.

 ET’s Market Performance

-Energy Transfer LP (ET) has seen a 0.48% rise in stock performance for the week, with a 7.09% gain in the past month and a 1.36% surge in the past quarter.
-The volatility ratio for the week is 1.30%, and the volatility levels for the past 30 days are at 1.93% for ET.
-The simple moving average for the last 20 days is 2.19% for ET’s stock, with a simple moving average of 6.03% for the last 200 days.
+Energy Transfer LP (ET) has experienced a -0.55% fall in stock performance for the past week, with a 8.59% rise in the past month, and a 0.08% rise in the past quarter.
+The volatility ratio for the week is 1.33%, and the volatility levels for the past 30 days are at 1.83% for ET.
+The simple moving average for the past 20 days is 2.30% for ET’s stock, with a 6.54% simple moving average for the past 200 days.

 Analysts’ Opinion of ET